Improve Your Fertility With Preconception Care | Fertility Naturopath

 However, in a few cases, the reason may be explained as sub-fertility.
-This could be a less that optimal diet or poor absorption of nutrients as in persons with food sensitivities.
+This could be a less that optimal diet or poor absorption of nutrients as is often the case in people with food sensitivities.

-Unexplained is often subtle factors in both partners which on their own would cause no problem, but when added together, is enough to prevent conception from occurring.
+Unexplained can be caused by subtle factors in both partners which on their own would cause no problem, but when added together, is enough to prevent conception from occurring.

-These subtle health issues can often be corrected during the preconception period.
+These subtle health issues can often be identified and corrected during the preconception period.
 However, couples with unexplained infertility may have to extend their preconception period beyond 3 months for optimal health to return.

-The success rate for sub-fertility is usually very good.
+With a little patience, the pregnancy success rate for sub-fertile couples is usually very good.

-All in all, there are plenty of reasons for why couples cannot get pregnant.
-Not having the ideal fertility is one of the main reasons, but there are ways to change this.
+All in all, there are plenty of reasons for why couples find it difficult to get pregnant.
+Not having optimal fertility is one of the main reasons, but there are ways to change this.

 The important thing is to get started!
-The egg and the sperm takes just over 3 months to mature, which means that in 3 months you could have improved the quality of both egg and sperm, which will improve your chances of conceiving the following month.
+The egg and the sperm takes just over 3 months to mature, which means that in 3 months you could have improved the quality of both egg and sperm.
+Good egg and sperm quality will greatly improve your chances of conceiving the following month.

 Would you like more information on how to support your reproductive health and fertility?
 Do you need more information?
 Do you have questions?
 Post your question below - We will love to hear from you